Space-Turtle0/Charlotte-RPIcordBot/README.md

 # Charlotte-RPIcordBot

 """
-Charlotte-RPIcordBot is a Discord bot designed to enhance the experience of users in the Rensselaer Polytechnic Institute (RPI) community.
-It offers various features such as role customization, command analytics, and email verification.
+Charlotte-RPIcordBot is a simple, multipurpose Discord bot designed to better the experience of users in the (RPI)cord '28 community.

 ## Features